remoji-bot/remoji-bot/README.md

 To run your own instance of the bot:

-0. Install Node.js and Yarn
+0. Install Node.js, Yarn and Git
-1. Clone or download this repository
+1. Clone this repository using Git
 2. Run `yarn`
 3. Fill-in `.env` based on `.env.example`
 4. Run `yarn build`